adaj/clair-template/README.md

 ## License 📜

-Clair is an intellectual property from the University of Twente.

-Distribution or usage for commercial purposes without the consent of the University of Twente is not permitted.

-> License under construction...
+Clair's license is Apache 2.0, which means anyone is free to use, modify, distribute, and even commercialize the software, provided they include the original copyright notice and a copy of the license, while accepting that the code is provided 'as is' without any warranties.

 ## Resources 📚